digitalrebar/provision/doc/api.rst

 In general, the Digital Rebar Provision API is documented via the Swagger spec and introspectable for machines via `/swagger.json` and for humans via `/swagger-ui`.

-All API calls are avilable under `/api/v3` based on the Digital Rebar API convention.
+All API calls are available under `/api/v3` based on the Digital Rebar API convention.

 This section is intended to provide general information about and functional of the API